 Welcome to the website of the Fellowship of Saint Alban, located in Rochester, New York.
-We are Catholics of Anglican heritage, belonging to the Personal Ordinariate of the Chair of Saint Peter.
+We are Catholics belonging to the Personal Ordinariate of the Chair of Saint Peter.

 Our fellowship is in full communion with the Roman Catholic Church and part of the Latin rite.
-Feel free to contact us to signify your interest in and support of the Ordinariate, established following the Apostolic Constitution Anglicanorum Coetibus and under the protection of Our Lady of Walsingham.
+Feel free to contact us, or come to Mass with our group.
+The U.S. Ordinariate was established following the Apostolic Constitution Anglicanorum Coetibus and is under the protection of Our Lady of Walsingham.

-We are devoted to the liturgical practice of the Anglican Use in the Catholic Church.
+We are devoted to the liturgical practice of the Ordinariate's Use of the Roman rite, worshiping in traditional English liturgical and musical expressions of the Catholic faith.

 This site serves the Fellowship, as well as provides news, resources, and articles to the wider world.

-We celebrate weekly Mass at 3pm on Sundays at Good Shepherd Catholic church in Henrietta.
+We celebrate weekly Mass at 12:30pm [starting March 2] on Sundays at Good Shepherd Catholic church in Henrietta.
 Directions can be found here.
 All are welcome to attend - we particularly encourage local Catholics to visit and introduce themselves.

 -Pope Benedict XVI